davidwrede/chef-web-docs-1/includes_handler/includes_handler_type_start_run_from_recipe.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag handler_type_start_run_from_recipe

-The |cookbook chef_client| cookbook can be configured to automatically install and configure gems that are required by a start handler.
+The **chef-client** cookbook can be configured to automatically install and configure gems that are required by a start handler.
 For example:

 .. code-block:: ruby